yasir2000/openwrt-oldwiki-md/OpenWrtDocs/KamikazeConfiguration.rst

 '''2) "option encryption <key>": wpa and wpa2 are for radius config, use psk for WPA-PSK '''

 = HowTo =
-For more How-To's (for example setting up Kamikaze, step by step)

-have a look at http://forum.openwrt.org/viewforum.php?id=10

 === HowTo run HP LaserJet 1018/1020/1022 on OpenWRT Kamikaze 7.06 ===
 At first a install foo2zjs  drivers from http://foo2zjs.rkkda.com/ on linux box.